Make 'Em Think Maths

 2. Give students agency

-Giving the students agency with what they are learning, brings them closer to the maths.
+Giving the students agency within the context of what they are learning, brings them closer to the Mathematics.
 Now the concept is stronger, let them explore.
 Widen the path.
 I am not saying let them have free reign, but think about how you can loosen up the constraints to allow exploration.
 Some would say this a great form of differentiation.